Computable classifications of continuous, transducer, and regular functions: Background on regular functions

 A transducer may also be nondeterministic, and in this case, each finite run may be extendible to a number of different states and write different output bits upon reading the next input bit, or it may ``die,'' i.e., enter a state without outgoing edges.

-\begin{definition} A nondeterministic transducer computes a function $f\colon [0,1]\rightarrow[0,1]$ if for every~${x\in\mathbb{R}}$, and every representation $\alpha$ of $x$, the following hold: \begin{itemize} \item There is an infinite run of the transducer while reading $\alpha$, and \item for every infinite run of the transducer while reading $\alpha$, it writes a representation for $f(x)$ on the output tape. \end{itemize} \end{definition} The nondeterministic nature is obviously captured by the ability of the transducer to discover an undesirable finite run and kill that particular run.
-However all runs which are allowed to go on indefinitely must produce a correct output at the end.
+\begin{definition} A nondeterministic transducer computes a function $f\colon [0,1]\rightarrow[0,1]$ if for every~${x\in[0,1]}$, and every representation $\alpha$ of $x$, the following hold: \begin{itemize} \item There is an infinite run of the transducer while reading $\alpha$, and \item for every infinite run of the transducer while reading $\alpha$, it writes a representation for $f(x)$ on the output tape. \end{itemize} \end{definition} The nondeterministic nature is obviously captured by the ability of the transducer to discover an undesirable finite run and kill that particular run.
+However all runs which are allowed to go on indefinitely must produce a representation of the correct output at the end.
+Note that a nondeterministic transducer is allowed to produce different representations of $f(x)$ on different runs even for the same input representation of $x$.

 If $\nu$ is a representation of $[0,1]$, then a transducer which works with input and output represented by~$\nu$ is called a \emph{transducer in $\nu$}.

 The transducer model (both deterministic and nondeterministic) we will use is one which allows for a fixed delay $D$ (see \cite{MullerTransducer}).
 This model is identical to the one defined formally above, except that it has an additional parameter $D$.
 The transducer with delay $D$ is allowed to scan the first $D$~many digits of the input without writing any output, and may possibly go through different state transitions during this time (which allows the transducer to remember the first $D$ many digits read).
 At step $s>D$, the transducer will scan the $s$-th digit of the input, make a transition from state~$e_{s}$ to~$e_{s+1}$, and write digit $y_{s-D}$ on the output tape.
 (See~\cite{srimani}).
+The transducer model is based on the idea of \emph{online} computation, therefore it is compelled to produce one output bit for every input bit read.
+A non-deterministic transducer works similarly; each run is allowed to die after finitely many steps (if that run enters a rejecting state), but every infinite run must produce an infinite length output.

+\begin{remark} We acknowledge that there is a wide array of definitions in automata theory, and we expect that our results will be quite sensitive to the notions used.
+Here we use the definition of Muller~\cite{MullerTransducer}, who was perhaps one of the first to use transducers in real analysis; this notion essentially coincides with the well-known Mealy machines~\cite{Mealy}.
+Thus, in the simplest case, the machines read exactly one symbol and write exactly one symbol during each cycle.
+We also require accepting all computations that produce an infinite output word.
+As one of the referees noted, this acceptance condition is stricter for transducers than Büchi's, which consequently permits a more diverse range of machines.